 There are other parts of the campus that are dominated by an individual use.
 For example, the northwest part of the campus including Polo and Martin Halls is primarily devoted to residence life.
 Similarly, there is a wide swath of athletic and recreation use that runs along the east side of the campus core.
 This area provides valuable resources and amenities for the campus, but also interrupts the flow of pedestrians across the campus where pedestrians cannot walk easily through varsity athletic fields and facilities.

-This land use pattern results in some campus destinations, such as Polo Hall, Worrell Professional Center, and Scales Fine Arts Center, being perceived as remote or disconnected from the campus core.
+While the recent construction of North Campus Dining and Magnolia, Dogwood, and Farell Halls has improved connectivity between certain portions of campus, other destinations such as Worrell Professional Center, and Scales Fine Arts Center are still perceived as remote or disconnected from the core.
 Changes to the campus land use that increase the mix of uses could result in a continuous pattern of activity across the campus.